phowell/cv/docs/index.md

 - Forensically acquire digital video evidence from DVR and NVR systems.
 - Enhance and clarify digital images.
 - Record voicemail messages and extract audio tracks from video files.
+- Apply audio and video redaction techniques for the vetting of disclosure.

 __Independent Contractor__
 *2014 - 2017*